microsoft/goodpoints/README.md

 - Given an initial summary of n input points, **kernel thinning** returns s << n output points with comparable integration error across a reproducing kernel Hilbert space
 - **Compress++** reduces the runtime of generic thinning algorithms with minimal loss in accuracy
 - **Compress Then Test** accelerates kernel two-sample testing using high-fidelity compression
+- **Debiased Distribution Compression** provides a suite of JAX-accelerated methods for debiasing and compressing input points, supporting equal-weighted, simplex-weighted, and constant-preserving coresets

 ## Installation
 To install the `goodpoints` package, use the following pip command:
 ```
 pip install goodpoints
 ```
+For **Debiased Distribution Compression**, JAX and additional independencies are required.
+See [goodpoints/jax](goodpoints/jax) for more details.

 ## Getting started
 The primary kernel thinning function is `thin` in the `kt` module:
 ```python